HerveAbdi/data4PCCAR/README.md

  soon-to-be-released-on-CRAN package `GSVD` (see `Github`:
  `derekbeaton/GSVD` for details`).
 Note that this version is still under development.

+### tepRA

+ A  `TExPosition`-like version of Redundancy Analysis.
+ Inputs and outputs are the same as `TExPosition::tepPLS`.
+ Current version uses a clone of `GSVD` from Derek Beaton's soon-to-be-released-on-CRAN package `GSVD` (see `Github`:
+ `derekbeaton/GSVD` for details`).
+ Note that this version is still under development.

 ### theme_ptca2()
 A `ggplot2` theme that matches the defaults of the factorial figures in `PTCA4CATA`.
 `theme_ptca2` is, a (slightly smarter) cousin of `PTCA4CATA::theme_ptca` (which will be deprecated in the